prnbbora4/prnbbora4/README.md

 <!--  A paragraph about me -->

 _Hello, this is **Pranab Bora**.
-A **Full Stack Developer, Data Science & Machine Learning Enthusiast**.
-You can see my work down below.
-I love to code in Javascript & Typescript, MERN stack, Php, Python.
-You can connect with me on social media, I would love to have you in my life._
+I am a highly motivated frontend developer with over 3 years of experience in building scalable applications using React Js, Next Js, and React Native.
+I have strong skills in developing REST APIs and working within Agile teams.
+Quick learner with strong problemsolving and debugging skills._

 <!--  Social Media Links -->